 Now I know that some of you purists might be cringing right now, and maybe my recipe below won't be as perfect as you'd like, but I'd say it's close enough and I thought it tasted pretty darn good, so don't think twice and give it a try!
 You can try this with any Citrus spoon sweet, and I think next time I will use the Chian tangerine peel spoon sweet just because it has the boldest tangerine aroma I ever experienced in my life.
 Stay tuned!

-1 jar of Citrus lemon spoon sweet or any other of your choice
+1 jar of a Citrus spoon sweet of your choice

 1/2 cup of cider vinegar